SAP-samples/teched2022-IN261/exercises/ex2/README.md

 ![Pre-configured scenario](/./images/IN261-ex2-1.png)

 In SAP S/4HANA we will update our business partner and as a result trigger an event.

-We can now see how this event is added to our queue and then almost immediately disappears from our queue.
+We can now see how this event:

+- is added to our queue and
+- then almost immediately disappears from our queue

 Since the extension application does not consume from our test queue, we can consume the event and look at it.
 Next, we can see that the customer/business partner has been added to the extension application and that additional data has been collected using an API call to the backend.

 ## Exercise 2.1 - Log into SAP Event Mesh and make yourself familiar with it